skutnii/easyasync/doc/Promise.md

     ```
     + 4.2.2.1 `success` must be called after `promise1` is fulfilled.
     + 4.2.2.2 If `success` returns a value, `promise2` must be fulfilled with the value.
     + 4.2.2.3 If an error is thrown in `success`, `promise2` must be rejected with the error as reason.
+    + 4.2.2.4 If `promise1` is rejected, `promise2` must be rejected with the same reason.